scribbletune/live/README.md

 # live [WIP]
-Simplistic music performance app for the browser based on Ableton Live's interface for Sessions
+Simplistic music performance tools for the browser